lectorguard/AudioDrivenAnimation/README.md

 ## Wrong Python version is used

 Remove all python versions from the environement variable paths.
 Use scoop instead for all your versions of python, it is better anyway.

+## Scoop commands fail with internal exception

+Type in the last command again by hand into powershell and try multiple times.
+At some point it installs